 Ms Dominique Lamb, Queensland Small Business Commissioner (Ex-officio member)

-Ms Heidi Cooper, Chief Executive Officer, Chamber of Commerce and Industry Queensland (Ex-officio member)
+Ms Heidi Cooper, Chief Executive Officer, Business Chamber Queensland (Ex-officio member)

-Heidi Cooper is the Chief Executive Officer of the Chamber of Commerce and Industry Queensland (CCIQ).
+Heidi Cooper is the Chief Executive Officer of the Business Chamber Queensland (BCQ).
 Heidi has dedicated her career to the advancement of business and is a passionate advocate for the strategic growth of Queensland.

 With over 20 years' experience in law, corporate affairs and policy making, Heidi has successfully driven strategies for major companies with strong growth agendas and significant customer and community relationships.
 She has specialised in leading sustainable business initiatives with a key focus on economic growth, job creation, education, sustainability and community engagement.

 Heidi has worked across a diverse range of industries and has held board positions and senior roles in infrastructure, energy, education and training, agriculture, and not-for-profit sectors.
 She is also a member of the Jobs Queensland Board and the Brisbane Festival Giving Committee.

 Stay up to date with all things small business by subscribing to the Business Queensland Connect newsletter.

 Better Regulation Taskforce